shellkr/pachist/README.md

 	options:

+	-d, --date              Search by date
 	-h, --help              Show this help
-	    --err               Not as verbose, just warning messages -n, --num               Show line numbers
+	-n, --num               Show line numbers
 	-q, --quiet             Show less information
 	-v, --verbose           Show verbose messages
 	-V, --version           Show current version
+	    --warn              Not as verbose, just warning messages
-	<number>                The number of lines to show.
+	<number>                The number of lines to show

         Numbers also have support to show range of lines.
 The syntax is either <n> for total number of lines or <n>,<n> for a range were the first number before the